Join our fantastic team of naturalists and dive into interactive online learning experiences!

 All course content can be accessed at your own speed.
 Courses are pre-recorded.
 There is currently no expiry date on course content.

-In this FREE course, discover a wealth of spring activities students will love, and feel calm and confident taking your teaching outdoors!
+In this FREE course, discover a wealth of fall activities students will love, and feel calm and confident taking your teaching outdoors!

 Funded by NSERC

 Community Circles are something that we have offered in the past for this course-a time to come together with others to discuss and debrief concepts, principles and activities in this course.
 We are not offering Community Circles as part of the course this season.
 If you or your team are interested in taking part in a PD opportunity regarding how to teach in the outdoors, please contact email@example.com for more information!